Amarpal Sharma

-Amarpal Sharma is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
-He represents the Sahibabad constituency of Uttar Pradesh and was a member of the Bahujan Samaj Party political party.
-He is now a member of samajwadi party.
+Amarpal Sharma was an Indian politician and was a member of the 16th Legislative Assembly of Uttar Pradesh of India.
+He represented the Sahibabad constituency of Uttar Pradesh and was a member of the Bahujan Samaj Party but he left the party and eventually became a member of the Samajwadi Party.

 Early life and education

 Amarpal Sharma was born in Ghaziabad.
 He attended the Inter Mediat Rajkiya Vihayalya and was educated to the Twelfth grade.

 Political career

 Amarpal Sharma has been a MLA for one term.
 He represented the Sahibabad constituency and was a member of the Bahujan Samaj Party political party until 16 January 2017, when he was expelled for anti-party activities by allegedly attempting to cooperate with the rival Bharatiya Janata Party.
 He has since joined the Indian National Congress.